Roots run deep in Kansas City

 served as its president.

 With a combined 30 years of coaching staff history in baseball.
-Many years have gone by for African Americans playing in the Major Leagues, one thing hasn't changed much and thats the number of American black ball players.
-For years, great athletes have been overlooked by latin players from other countries.
-However, I'm here to tell you there are black American athletes who know and can play this sport as well as anyone from another country.
+For years, great American athletes have been overlooked by latin ball players from other countries.
+However, I'm here to tell you there are African American athletes who know the game and can play this sport at the elite level as well as anyone from another country.

 We challenge you to come see the KC Expos.
 Our ball players are exciting to watch and explosive in every position.
 These are good young men and they've been taught the fundamentals of how to play baseball competitively.
 When you combine their individual raw talent with the coaching staff of this great leadership team and the educational heart, what you end up with is a different experience.